 Soil compaction is most important for creating strength, but it also makes the dirt less permeable and reduces the ability of water to seep into the space behind the wall.
 The soil behind the layer of gravel backfill is the target for this step.
 Proper compaction involves using a plate compactor or similar tool, not just stomping on the soil with your boots.

 Pipe drains, also known as toe drains, are perforated pipes that collect water along the length of the wall and drain it to the outside.
 Some of these drains are vented through the front of the retaining wall, while others may run the length of the wall and drain out to the sides.
 Pipe drains are usually installed at the base of the wall, but taller walls and those with additional drainage needs may require multiple pipe drains at varying heights.
 Pipe drains must be vented at least every 30 to 50 feet, and the use of rodent mesh is frequently necessary to prevent debris from getting into the pipes and clogging them.

 Weep holes are openings in the front of the wall that allow moisture to escape.
 They may be positioned at the base of the wall for structures with minimal need for drainage or in a grid pattern across the entire wall.
 Water flowing from weep holes can create unsightly stains if the retaining wall material is not adequately protected, so the use of waterproof overlays, varnishes, and other moisture-protection substances is necessary.

 Need Landscaping Help?

 Avoiding excess moisture during the construction process is also important.
-In some cases, it will be necessary to divert drainage along the slope above the wall while construction is under way.
+In some cases, it will be necessary to divert drainage along the slope above the wall while construction is underway.
 Ideally, retaining walls should not be installed when it is likely to rain.
-If this cannot be avoided, the use of tarps will help to keep the water out of the area when construction is not actually on-going.
+If this cannot be avoided, using tarps will help keep the water out of the area when construction is not ongoing.